Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

-Basing on our model of strangelet formation in the quark-matter (Centauro) fireball, we expect that at the LHC kinematical conditions the production of a variety of strangelets, characterized by a wide spectrum of the baryon numbers ($A_{str} \sim$ several tens for temperature $T \sim$ 130-190 MeV and quark chemical potential $\mu_{q} \sim$ 600-1000 MeV) should be possible (see Table 6.2).
+Basing on the model of strangelet formation in the quark-matter (Centauro) fireball, one can expect that at the LHC kinematical conditions the production of a variety of strangelets, characterized by a wide spectrum of the baryon numbers ($A_{str} \sim$ several tens for temperature $T \sim$ 130-190 MeV and quark chemical potential $\mu_{q} \sim$ 600-1000 MeV) should be possible (see section 6.2 and Table~13).
 The important question is what signals will be produced by such exotic objects during their passage through the deep calorimeters, and if these signals can be distinguished from those produced by conventional events.
 It should be mentioned, however, that properties of CASTOR--type calorimeters differ from those of the deep emulsion chambers used in cosmic ray experiments.
 The latter have very fine lateral resolution ( $\sim 100 \mu m$), allowing for the observation of the development of individual cascades through the whole calorimeter depth.
 In contrast, in the CASTOR-type calorimeter, the signal produced by a strangelet will be detected simultaneously with those generated by other particles entering the same calorimeter octant.
-Thus, the additional question is the intensity and the shape of a possible background and our ability to extract an ``exotic'' signal from it.
-This question is of course connected with the origin of the background.
-In our simulations we estimated the background by means of the HIJING generator, assuming that a part of energy going into conventional particle production equals a difference between the total energy available in the phase space region (and being $\sim$ 150 TeV within the CASTOR acceptance) and energy taken by a Centauro fireball and/or a strangelet.
+Thus, the additional question is the intensity and the shape of a possible background and an ability to extract an ``exotic'' signal from it.